syahrazfa/amazon_traffic_to_revenue_diagnosis/README.md

 - Architecture is designed only to freeze business truth required for capital decisions.
 - ETL exists to protect and move truth — not to look impressive.
 - All models exist to support money-flow diagnosis.

 ---

+### Behavioral Diagnostics Layer

+In addition to channel-level margin and capital allocation diagnosis, this warehouse includes a behavioral diagnostics layer that models session and event-level customer actions (view, add-to-cart, checkout, purchase) to explain why channels produce or destroy margin.

+This layer does not replace economic decision logic.
+It exists solely to expose conversion mechanics and friction points inside each acquisition channel.

+---